carlhillit/YouTube/CleanupInactiveADAccounts/1-Core/readme.md

 To use the command by itself, I would use `Disable-ADAccount -Identity COMPUTER`.

-I can identify the computer by one of these attributes, found in ADUC in the Attribute Editor.
+I can identify the computer by one of these attributes, found in ADUC in the **Attribute Editor**.

 * distinguished name
 * GUID (objectGUID)
 * Security Identifier (objectSid)
 * SAM Account Name (SAMAccountName)

-Note that by default, computers' SAM Account names end with a dollar sign ( $ ) which is different from user accounts.
+Note that by default, computers' SAM Account names end with a dollar sign ( `$` ) which is different from user accounts.

 The `-Identity` parameter does not normally accept multiple identities as seen here in the Microsoft Documentation, but it can by using the [pipeline](https://docs.microsoft.com/en-us/powershell/scripting/learn/ps101/04-pipelines?view=powershell-5.1#the-pipeline).